sultanlang/sultan/README.md

 let x: int const=1;
 #which the vaule x is immutable be declaring const.
 # this are the goals for the next beta testing.
+# so we can do for mutable
+let x: int 1;
 ```